HumptyDumptyDevs/chainmail/README.md

-# Chainmail: ZKP Email Marketplace 🛡️
+# Chainmail: ZKP Email Marketplace 📧🛡️

 ![heh](https://www.highdefdigest.com/blog/wp-content/uploads/2019/01/monty-python-holy-grail-880x320.jpg)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-Chainmail is an email marketplace for emails verified using Zero-Knowledge Proofs (ZKPs) to prove the authenticity of the sender whilst preserving the anonymity of the recipient.
+Chainmail is a marketplace for emails verified using Zero-Knowledge Proofs (ZKPs) to prove the authenticity of the sender whilst preserving the anonymity of the recipient.

 ## 🗺️ Project Overview